vladbatushkov/gateway/src/rest-service/readme.md

 }
 ```

-- Add a Provider into DI container
+- Add a Provider into DI container.

 ```cs
 // Program.cs